Configure privileged access group settings (preview) in Privileged Identity Management

 All assignments that have a specified end date can be renewed by resource administrators.
 Also, users can initiate self-service requests to extend or renew role assignments.

-Privileged Identity Management provides optional enforcement of Azure Multi-Factor Authentication for two distinct scenarios.
+Privileged Identity Management provides optional enforcement of Azure AD Multi-Factor Authentication for two distinct scenarios.

-In some cases, you might want to assign a user or group to a role for a short duration (one day, for example).
-In this case, the assigned users don't need to request activation.
-In this scenario, Privileged Identity Management can't enforce multi-factor authentication when the user uses their role assignment because they are already active in the role from the time that it is assigned.
+This option requires admins must complete multifactor authentication before creating an active (as opposed to eligible) role assignment.
+Privileged Identity Management can't enforce multifactor authentication when the user uses their role assignment because they are already active in the role from the time that it is assigned.

 Activation maximum duration

-Use the Activation maximum duration slider to set the maximum time, in hours, that a role stays active before it expires.
+Use the Activation maximum duration slider to set the maximum time, in hours, that an activation request for a role assignment remains active before it expires.
 This value can be from one to 24 hours.

 You can require that users enter a business justification when they activate.
 To require justification, check the Require justification on active assignment box or the Require justification on activation box.